johan162/commute/docs/USER_GUIDE.md

 - Behavioral factors
 - **Strategy**: Track what makes "fast days" fast and replicate it

-**🎯 Real-World Example:**
+**Real-World Example:**
-Jessica's data shows clustering (📦).
-She realizes her commute is fast Monday-Wednesday (leaves at 6:45 AM for gym) but slow Thursday-Friday (leaves at 7:30 AM).
-Now she knows: leave before 7 AM for a fast commute, or expect 10 extra minutes if leaving later.
+Johans's data shows clustering (📦).He realizes his commute is fast Monday-Wednesday (leaves at 6:45 AM for gym) but slow Thursday-Friday (leaves at 7:30 AM).
+Now he knows: leave before 7 AM for a fast commute, or expect 10 extra minutes if leaving later!

-### 📊 Commute Duration Histogram
+### Commute Duration Histogram

 A visual chart showing how your commute times are distributed.